ivaturi/site/posts/firsttime.md

 title: The first time
 ---

 We expect most things to work right the first time.
 On the face of it, this isn't the wrong way to go about things.
 We're not saying we _want_ things to work right, just that we expect them to.

-It's ok if it works _wrong_.
+It's ok if it works wrong.

-Except we never think it works wrong.
-We think if it didn't work _right_, it _didn't work_.
+Except we never think it _works wrong_.
+We think if it didn't work right, it _didn't work_.
 It _failed_.

 So what we're really saying when we expect things to work right the first time, is that we're okay with it failing.